exercism/v3/languages/nim/reference/implementing-a-concept-exercise.md

-# How to implement an Nim concept exercise
+# How to implement a Nim concept exercise

 TODO: describe how to implement a concept exercise for the Nim track.
 For inspiration, check out the [C# version of this file][csharp-implementing].